wasp-lang/wasp/web/docs/data-model/crud.md

 ## Overview

-Imagine we have a `Task` entity and we want to enable CRUD operations for it.
+Imagine we have a `Task` entity and we want to enable CRUD operations for it:

 ```prisma title="schema.prisma"
 model Task {